mpvl/errd/README.md

 }
 ```

-The storage package used in this example defines the errors that are
-typically a result of user error.
-It would be possible to write a more generic storage writer that will add
-additional clarification when possible.
+Instead of handling individual cases, we can also define a more generic storage
+error handle to add information based on the returned error.
-Using such a handler as a default handler would look like:
+This code uses such a default handler:

 ```go
 var ecGS = errd.New(DefaultHandler(convertGSError))